 Sharing your feed

-You can also submit your feed to other subscription services, like Google Play and Stitcher.
+You can also submit your feed to other subscription services, like Google Play, Spotify, and Stitcher.
 Since there’s no standard format for podcast RSS feeds, how your podcast and its information appears may vary across different services.

 You can help visitors find your RSS feed with the RSS Block.